mathis-s/SoomRV/docs/Overview.md

 # Modules
 What follows are short descriptions of some important modules in SoomRV.
-Most of the following modules are themselves instantiated in the [Core](../src/Core.sv) module.
+Most of the following modules are themselves instantiated within the [Core](../src/Core.sv) module.

 ### [IFetch](../src/IFetch.sv)
 IFetch is a large module which handles the first few pipeline stages, all related to instruction fetching.
 It also includes all branch prediction modules.